-Category Materiality Risk and opportunity Vision Enhancement of technological Risk As technological innovation advances, existing technologies and business models become obsolete Loss of competitive advantage due to entry by other industries Enhance technological competitiveness and the ability to create innovation, which are the competitiveness and ability to innovate Opportunity Differentiate from competitors and enhancement of corporate value by providing innovative technologies and services Expand co-creation opportunities with partner companies sources of corporate competitiveness and customer satisfaction and also serve as the driving force for creating new businesses.
+Category Materiality Risk and opportunity Vision Enhancement of technological Risk As technological innovation advances, existing technologies and business models become obsolete Loss of competitive advantage due to entry by other industries Enhance technological competitiveness and the ability to create innovation, which are the competitiveness and ability to innovate competitiveness and ability to innovate Opportunity • Differentiate fr value by provi • Expand co-cre sources of corporate competitiveness and customer satisfaction and also serve as the driving force for creating new businesses.
 Management and business strategy Risk Decreased ability to create innovation and delayed response to new markets Strategically incorporate ESGs and other social issues as opportunities Initiatives for global social issues Opportunity Pursue sustainability and increase profits by addressing social issues as a core business Create new businesses based on solving social issues to create new businesses and enhance the business model.
-Digital innovation and productivity Risk Decline in corporate competitiveness due to delays in responding to digital technologies Reform the business model and improvement Opportunity Create new value through digital application, etc. Promote improved productivity and operational efficiency through DX promotion improve labor productivity through the use of digital technologies.
+Digital innovation and productivity Risk Decline in corporate competitiveness due to delays in responding to digital technologies Reform the business model ai improvement Opportunity Create new value through digital application, etc. Promote improved productivity and operational efficiency through DX promotion improve labor productivity through the use of digital technologies.
 Climate change mitigation and adaptation Risk Increased costs associated with implementing and changing policies and laws and regulations, including the introduction of a carbon tax, and strategic review Loss of business opportunities due to delays in responding to changes in customer behavior due to climate change To address the challenges of climate change, tackle it from the two points of "mitigation," to reduce and absorb greenhouse gas emissions, Environment (E) Opportunity Increasing business opportunities due to increasing low carbon and decarbonization needs Create new businesses by contributing to climate change issues and "adaptation," to prepare for damage from climate change.
 Initiatives to prevent pollution and Risk • Deterioration of the natural environment and adverse effects on human health due to hazardous chemical substances, air pollution, etc. Work to reduce and remove VOCs and other air pollutants and make reduce environmental impact Opportunity Respond to air pollution prevention and environmental impact reduction needs them harmless by using unique exhaust treatment technology.
-Securing and developing human Risk Outflow of human resources due to intensifying competition for human resources Lack of human resources that can create innovation Secure, retain and develop capable human resources that create value Securing and developing human resources Opportunity Expand human capital by securing and developing talented human resources Lead to the creation of new businesses and the provision of innovative services (innovation) and support competitiveness.
-Social (S) Creation of pleasant working Risk Poor response leads to loss of talent and stagnation and decrease of employee engagement, decrease in labor productivity, Loss of business opportunities Aim to make improvements in terms of diversity, a wide range of flexible work styles, work-life balance, job environment environment Opportunity • Raise labor productivity, improve health and motivation, and enhance responsiveness to changes and business opportunities satisfaction.
+Securing and developing human Risk Outflow of human resources due to intensifying competition for human resources Lack of human resources that can create innovation Secure, retain and develop capable human resources that create value resources Opportunity Expand human capital by securing and developing talented human resources Lead to the creation of new businesses and the provision of innovative services (innovation) and support competitiveness.
+Social (S) Creation of pleasant working Risk Poor response leads to loss of talent and stagnation and decrease of employee engagement, decrease in labor productivity, Loss of business opportunities Aim to make improvements in terms of diversity, a wide range of flexible work styles, work-life balance, job environment Opportunity Raise labor productivity, improve health and motivation, and enhance responsiveness to changes and business opportunities satisfaction.
 Governance (G) Highly effective corporate governance Risk Decline in social trust Business continuity risks associated with corporate governance malfunctions Prevent impairment of brand value and financial losses, steadily execute strategies for fulfilling own business Opportunity Gain trust from capital markets Appropriately respond to changes and establish a stable growth foundation model to increase corporate value in a sustained manner.